 These mounts are versatile because they can fit pretty much anywhere you have a smooth, flat spot on your kayak.
 They don’t require you to drill holes in your precious kayak.

-The downside of suction cup mounts is that they can lose suction over time, and they don’t stick well to porous or uneven surfaces.
+The downside of suction cup mounts is that they can lose suction over time and don’t stick well to porous or uneven surfaces.
 If you can use a suction cup mount, this is an inexpensive and easy way to go.

 Clamp-mounted kayak lights are very secure but can be a little bulky.
-As the name suggests, this type of mount clamps onto the kayak, and they are very sturdy.
-As you portage your kayak, you shouldn’t have to worry about the clamp coming loose and the light falling off.
+As the name suggests, this type of mount clamps onto the kayak and is very sturdy.
+As you portage your kayak, you shouldn’t worry about the clamp coming loose and the light falling off.

 The downside is that clamps can be heavier and bulkier than other options, like suction cups.
 They can get in the way when transporting and storing your kayak.